-- 1. Check to see if Acer disk-to-disk recovery is enabled or not. - 2.
-Make sure the D2D Recovery setting in Main is Enabled. - 3.
+1. Check to see if Acer disk-to-disk recovery is enabled or not.

+- 2. Make sure the D2D Recovery setting in Main is Enabled. - 3.
 Exit the BIOS utility and save changes.
 The system will reboot.

-To activate the BIOS utility, press < F2> when you see the Acer logo during boot up.
+To activate the BIOS utility, press <F2> when you see the Acer logo during boot up.

-For detailed information on the recovery process, see Recovering your system on page 23.
+For more information, see Recovering your system on page 23.